Karthik-r-p/fetch_coding_challenge/README.md

 # fetch_coding_challenge

-It includes the coding challenge for fetch company with all the steps.
+It includes all the required tasks and steps of the coding challenge for the fetch company.